Rootworm

 How to Chemically Manage Corn Rootworm

-Insecticidal seed treatments provide systemic protection against early-season corn rootworm larvae.
+Insecticidal seed treatments provide systemic protection against early season corn rootworm larvae.
 These treatments are applied directly to corn seeds before planting, interfering with larvae feeding and growth.

 However, they may not be sufficient for heavy infestations or long-term control.
 Combining seed treatments with other integrated pest management strategies, such as crop rotation and targeted insecticide applications, is recommended for comprehensive control.

-Once fields have reached a level of infestation at which chemical products are needed, several insecticides are labeled to control the adult beetles, and can be applied by air, ground or through a sprinkler system.
+Once fields have reached a level of infestation at which chemical products are needed, several insecticides are labeled to control the adult beetles and can be applied by air, ground, or through a sprinkler system.

-One popular option is GCS Bifenthrin 2EC**, an insecticide containing bifenthrin that is labeled for use with corn rootworm.
-Alternatively, Willowood Imidacloprid 4SC is another insecticide containing imidacloprid, which may also be labeled for use with corn to control rootworms.
-Another option is Willowood Lambda-Cy 1EC**.
+One popular insecticide option is GCS Bifenthrin 2EC**, an insecticide containing bifenthrin that is labeled for use with corn rootworm.

 Rotating between different modes of action helps prevent the development of resistance in corn rootworm populations, ensuring long-term sustainable pest management.